Tonight at 8.30: Revivals

 The cycle was given in Canada in 1938 by an American touring company, led by Bramwell Fletcher.

-Major productions of parts of the cycle included Broadway revivals in 1948 (Red Peppers, Hands Across the Sea, Fumed Oak, Family Album, Shadow Play, and Ways and Means, starring Lawrence and Graham Payn), (Note: Payne was too unwell to appear at one performance and Coward went on for him; it was the last time he and Lawrence appeared on stage together.) and 1967 (Fumed Oak, Still Life and Ways and Means), 1981 at the Lyric Theatre in London (Shadow Play, Hands Across the Sea and Red Peppers), starring John Standing and Estelle Kohler and at the Chichester Festival in 2006 (Shadow Play, Hands Across the Sea, Red Peppers, Family Album, Fumed Oak and The Astonished Heart).
+Major productions of parts of the cycle included Broadway revivals in 1948 (Red Peppers, Hands Across the Sea, Fumed Oak, Family Album, Shadow Play, and Ways and Means, starring Lawrence and Graham Payn), (Note: Payn was too unwell to appear at one performance and Coward went on for him; it was the last time he and Lawrence appeared on stage together.) and 1967 (Fumed Oak, Still Life and Ways and Means), 1981 at the Lyric Theatre in London (Shadow Play, Hands Across the Sea and Red Peppers), starring John Standing and Estelle Kohler and at the Chichester Festival in 2006 (Shadow Play, Hands Across the Sea, Red Peppers, Family Album, Fumed Oak and The Astonished Heart).
 In 1971, the Shaw Festival revived We Were Dancing, Family Album and Shadow Play, and in 2000, the Williamstown Theatre Festival revived We Were Dancing, Family Album, Hands Across the Sea (all starring Blythe Danner), Red Peppers, Shadow Play and Star Chamber.
 The Antaeus Company in Los Angeles revived all ten plays in October 2007, as did the Shaw Festival in 2009.

 The first professional revival of the cycle in Britain was in April 2014, when English Touring Theatre staged all the plays except for Star Chamber.
 The critic Michael Billington wrote, "We are used to all-day stagings of Shakespeare.
 A marathon viewing of three Noel Coward triple bills, however, sounds like a banquet of soufflés.
 In the event, the nine plays … not only prove unexpectedly nourishing, but also reveal a lot about the author himself."
 The production, co-produced by the Nuffield Theatre, Southampton, opened there before a three-month national tour.
 In 2018 a revival played at Jermyn Street Theatre in London, directed by Tom Littler, omitting Fumed Oak but including Star Chamber.
 The cast included Sara Crowe, Ian Hallard and Rosemary Ashe.